 To read these listening tips in more detail, visit 10 Steps To Effective Listening

-You can practice your listening skills in realistic virtual environments.
+You can practice your listening skills with realistic virtual exercises.
 For example, with the VirtualSpeech VR experiences, you can get scored on your eye contact, memory of the conversation and more.
-VR opens up new opportunities to practice active listening at virtual networking events, team meetings, conferences and more.
+VR opens up new opportunities to practice active listening skills at virtual networking events, team meetings, conferences and more.

 For a week, try concluding every conversation in which information is exchanged with a summary.
 In conversations that result in agreements about future activities, summarising will ensure accurate follow-through.